René Simard (health professional)

-René Simard, (born October 4, 1935) is a Canadian physician, cancer researcher and university administrator.
+René Simard, (October 4, 1935 – May 21, 2025) was a Canadian physician, cancer researcher and university administrator.

 Early life and education

 Born in Montreal, Quebec, he received a Bachelor of Arts from College Saint-Laurent in 1956 and a Doctor of Medicine from the Université de Montréal in 1962.
 He did his residency in pathology at the Mount Sinai School of Medicine and he received a Doctor of Science from the University of Paris in 1968.

 Career

 From 1993 to 1998, he was the rector of the Université de Montréal.

 He is a co-author of On Being Human: Where Ethics, Medicine and Spirituality Converge.

+Simard died on May 21, 2025, at the age of 89.

 Honours

 In 1989, he was made an Officer of the Order of Canada and a Fellow of the Royal Society of Canada.